cern-fts/fts-rest/docs/cli.md

 The example above represents one single job with two transfers: one from `gsiftp://source.host/file` to `gsiftp://destination.host/file` and another from `gsiftp://source.host/file2` to `gsiftp://destination.host/file2`.

 But you can do [more complex things](bulk.md) with this format!

+*Hint*: Try --dry-run to see what would be sent to the server

 ### fts-rest-whoami
 This command exists for convenience.
 It can be used to check, as the name suggests, who are we for the server.